StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 ### Reduced Typing Effort

 Far and away the biggest benefit optimized keyboard layouts give is a greatly reduced overall typing effort.
 As will be discussed below, optimized layouts significantly reduce the amount of distance your fingers need to travel by putting frequently used keys in favorable positions (like the home row), and balance finger and hand distribution so that effort is spread out.
-They also strive to make frequent two-letter combinations (called digraphs) and three-letter combinations (called trigraphs) easy to type: th, he, tha, ion, and so forth.
+They also strive to make frequent two-letter combinations (called digrams) and three-letter combinations (called trigrams) easy to type: th, he, tha, ion, and so forth.

 It is perhaps easiest to demonstrate the benefits of optimized layouts by counterexample: using "problem words" from QWERTY.

 1. On QWERTY try typing the word "stewardesses."
 It should be immediately obvious what the problem here is: your left hand does all the work while your right hand just sits there doing nothing!
 2. Now try typing the word "minimum."
 Aside from being another example of one hand doing all the work, QWERTY's minimum has additional problems: you have to jump over the home row to get from M and N to I and U, and you have to use the same finger to type M and U in succession.
-As variables, these are usually called "row jumping" and "same-finger", respectively, and most optimized layouts try to minimize them as much as possible.
+As variables, these are usually called "row jumping" (or "hurdling") and "same-finger", respectively, and most optimized layouts try to minimize them as much as possible.

-Basically, optimized layouts have less words like QWERTY's "stewardesses" and "minimum" -- words that are hard to type, split the load unequally among fingers and/or hands, require your fingers to travel further, etc. Consequently, typing is less effortful on optimized layouts.
+Basically, optimized layouts have less words like QWERTY's "stewardesses" and "minimum" -- words that are hard to type, split the load unequally among fingers and/or hands, require your fingers to travel further, require row jumps, etc. Consequently, typing is less effortful on optimized layouts.

 ### Reduced Risk of RSI